renebarto/baremetal/doc/03-setting-up-project-structure.md

 As you can see, it does pretty much the same as the second part in our 02-setting-up-a-project project.
 However, some things are slightly different.

-- line 1-3: It defines the project, in this case `demo`.
+- Line 1-3: It defines the project, in this case `demo`.
 Notice that here we specify both C++ and assembly as source languages.
-- line 5-8: We print the current directory, and also which project we're going to configure.
+- Line 5-8: We print the current directory, and also which project we're going to configure.
-- line 10: We include the functions.cmake custom CMake script
+- Line 10: We include the functions.cmake custom CMake script
-- line 12-32: We specify the project target file name, the compiler definitions, compiler options, include directories, and linker options, in the same way as before.
+- Line 12-32: We specify the project target file name, the compiler definitions, compiler options, include directories, and linker options, in the same way as before.
-- line 34-39: We specify which libraries we depend upon, and which libraries we link to.
+- Line 34-39: We specify which libraries we depend upon, and which libraries we link to.
 For now this is empty.
-- line 41-47: We specify which source and header files are used for this application.
+- Line 41-47: We specify which source and header files are used for this application.
 Notice that the main.cpp and start.S are now in the src subdirectory.
 This keeps project files and source files separated.
-- line 49-52: We define the variables `START_GROUP` and `END_GROUP` as before.
+- Line 49-52: We define the variables `START_GROUP` and `END_GROUP` as before.
-- line 54-87: We define the executable, which files are used to build it, which libraries it links to, which include directories it used, while compiler definitions and options, we again use th same trick to specify the linker options, and then specify the executable name and directories.
+- Line 54-87: We define the executable, which files are used to build it, which libraries it links to, which include directories it used, while compiler definitions and options, we again use th same trick to specify the linker options, and then specify the executable name and directories.
 Different is the way we pass compiler definitions and options.
 We use a more generic approach here, where we set the definitions and options per language using so-called generator expressions.
-- line 86-87: Notice that the directories now use the new variables `OUTPUT_LIB_DIR` and `OUTPUT_BIN_DIR`.
+- Line 86-87: Notice that the directories now use the new variables `OUTPUT_LIB_DIR` and `OUTPUT_BIN_DIR`.
-- line 89: Finally we include the `CMakeLists.txt` for the image creation project.
+- Line 89: Finally we include the `CMakeLists.txt` for the image creation project.

 #### code/applications/demo/create-image CMake file